Teachers:

 Subject Overview

 We will spend more than half of all class days working in small groups on the major semester project.
-However, during the first few weeks, we will also have traditional class sessions and assignments covering the following areas:
+However, during the first few weeks, we will cover the following areas:

 Semester Project

-Within the first weeks of the semester, we will assign you to teams of two or three students, and your team will choose a topic for your major project.
-During the last two weeks of the semester, you will make a 10 – 15 minute presentation about your project to the rest of the class.
-These projects are “research and development” exercises that will require you to find information about a subject of your choice, or use computer technology to complete a creative work like a computer program, a piece of music, or graphic design, then produce a paper, web site or multimedia presentation to share it with the class.
-The subject need not concern computer technology directly.
+Within the first few weeks of the semester, we will assign you to teams of (usually) three students, and your team will choose a topic for your major project.
+During the last two weeks of the semester, you will make a 15 – 20 minute presentation about your project to the rest of the class.
+These projects are “research and development” exercises that will require you to find information about a subject of your choice, or use computer technology to complete a creative work like a computer program, a piece of music, graphics or video, then produce a paper, web site or multimedia presentation to share it with the class along with a poster detailing the highlights of the project.
 We encourage you to choose your topic based on your individual interests or activities in other classes.
 How you do this project – your ability to work together in a team, organize your time and activities, and learn from the experience – is more important than what you choose to work on.
 However, all projects must demonstrate your mastery of the computer techniques you used to produce them and display evidence of teamwork, creativity and high ethical standards.
 The largest part of your project grade is based on the progress reports you will prepare and submit each week.
-We will use a web-based discussion board to submit progress reports and give you feedback on your work.
+We will use the Canvas based discussion board to have you submit progress reports.
+The teachers will give you feedback on your work on that same board.
 One member of the teaching team will be assigned to each group as the main contact for giving advice and feedback, finding resources and helping as a mentor and coach to get your project completed successfully.

 Textbooks